kateolmstead/unity-sdk/README.md

 =================

 ## Installing the SDK
-You can download the SDK package from downloading the *PlaynomicsSDK.unitypackage* file included in the *build* folder of this repo, or you can also install the SDK files directly from the <a href="https://www.assetstore.unity3d.com/#/content/6179" target="_blank">Unity Asset Store</a>.
+You can install the SDK package by downloading the *PlaynomicsSDK.unitypackage* file included in the *build* folder of this GitHub repo, or you can install the SDK files directly from the <a href="https://www.assetstore.unity3d.com/#/content/6179" target="_blank">Unity Asset Store</a>.
 If you download the package file from the repo, go to *Assets > Import New Asset ... > Custom Package * to import the package.

 ![Importing the prefab](http://www.playnomics.com/integration/img/unity/prefab.png)